About

 I’m a Master’s student in Psychology at Wake Forest University, working with Dr. Mike Furr.

-Additionally, I’m interested in pluralism, and how individuals can interact respectfully across deep worldview differences.
+Additionally, I’m interested in pluralism, and how individuals can interact across deep worldview differences and understand each other’s views better.
 I’m currently involved in developing a scale for “relational pluralism,” which assesses individual orientation toward engaging across differences with the motivation to increase mutual understanding.

 Education